 The almond flour is what helps to make these muffins really moist without any need for oil.
 Almond flour is naturally high in fat, so it replaces oil and butter.
 Oats give a wonderful texture as well as the structure and shape and tapioca starch helps to make these fluffy, rise and act as the egg.

 The coconut milk also helps give moisture and fluff to these muffins.
 They are naturally sweetened with maple syrup instead of refined sugar.
+For all my other oil-free tips and tricks, see How to Cook and Bake Without Oil!

 I mean, look at the inside fluffy heaven going on inside these!
 These definitely don’t look like your typical gluten-free chocolate chip muffins.